MadeTechAcademy/going-for-a-test-ing-drive-stephane-torres-madetech/README.md

 TS - Mocha, Jasmine, Bun, => All claim to be simpple, work with pretty much any framework or library.
 Bun - All in one JS runtime, with included test runner, can also do TS, claims to be super rapid and lightweight.
 Jasmine - Super simple, doesn't require a DOM...? doesn't depend on anything else, no external dependencies, can do both browser and NodeJS testing, "Behaviour driven".
-Mocha - Not sure what the unique propositon is here, doesn't come with it's own assertion or mocking library but easily integrates with others, used often with Chai.
+Mocha - Not sure what the unique propositon is here, doesn't come with it's own assertion or mocking library but easily integrates with others, used often with Chai for assertions.

 Python - PyUnit or UnitTest, Selenium pyunit - build into python already so no need for other packages, however meant to be more verbose than PyTest, using classes and methods to define test cases rather than simple function definitions.